Women in Conservation Forum

 Cost & Access

-$50 per person - purchase HERE and find the event.
+USD 50 per person – purchase HERE or KES.
 We’re exploring accessibility measures (captioning, hybrid stream) and micro-grants for students/early-career participants.

 Partners

-Nature Drones CIC · African Drone Forum · WildDrone.eu · universities and women-in-STEM organisations.
+Nature Drones CIC · African Drone Forum · WildDrone.eu · WeRobotics · Flying Labs

 Contact: Macayle Rose Guerin — macayle@naturedrones.org